Artificial Intelligence in the United States

 Maryland

-• Maryland enacted HB820 on 20 May 2025, regulating how health insurance plans and related entities may use AI in coverage and treatment decisions made in utilization management and review decisions.
-Effective 1 October 2025, the law requires covered entities to ensure that the AI tool’s determinations are grounded in the enrollee’s individual clinical information, do not replace the role of a health care provider, and are applied fairly and equitably without resulting in unfair discrimination.
+• Maryland enacted HB820 on 20 May 2025, regulating how health insurance plans and related entities may use AI in coverage and treatment decisions made in utilisation management and review decisions.
+Effective 1 October 2025, the law requires covered entities to ensure that the AI tool’s determinations are grounded in the enrollee’s individual clinical information, do not replace the role of a healthcare provider, and are applied fairly and equitably without resulting in unfair discrimination.

 Pennsylvania